Texas Personal Injury Cases & Minors: A Guide for Parents & Legal GuardiansMarch 14, 2019

 Call (877) 892-2797 or Email Us for your FREE Consultation

 While we know that compensation can reverse serious injuries and losses, we also know that the recoveries from these cases can help victims and families rebuild their lives.
-Our attorneys are ready to tirelessly advocate your child’s rights and work relentlessly to set his or her claim up for the maximum recovery possible.
+Our attorneys are ready to tirelessly advocate your child’s rights and work relentlessly to set his or her claim up for any possible recovery possible.

 The Amaro Law Firm’s record of outstanding advocacy and success in all types of personal injury cases has earned us a 5-star rating on Google and Facebook, glowing testimonials from former clients, and a 10 rating on Avvo.